 Holocaust Survivors or Liberators are often available to give their testimonies to groups Sunday through Friday (not appropriate for students under 7th grade).
 When booking your group tour, please let the tour coordinator know you would like to include a speaker as part of the group’s visit.
 Because Survivors and Liberators are volunteers, we cannot guarantee their availability, but every effort will be made to accommodate your group’s needs.

-If you would like a speaker to speak at your designated location, a $500 honorarium payable to the Museum is suggested, in addition to expenses.
+If you would like a speaker to speak at your location, a $500 fee is required, in addition to expenses.
 Please contact Adilene Hernandez at 214-741-7500 or via the Request a Speaker contact form.

 Rosa was deported to Auschwitz from Romania.
 Because she was separated from the rest of her family upon arrival, she survived “selection” that sent the others directly to the gas chamber.
 Rosa was later shipped to Dachau and other camps until liberated by the U.S. 4th Army near Munich.